 Date:

 Name of Scholar:

-Date of Birth: Grad e:
+Date of Birth: Grade:

-Appealing the decision for (please circle one): Re etention Promotion
+Appealing the decision for (please circle one): Retention Promotion

-As outlined in the Compass Charter Schools ("CC (please circle one): was was not recommended for retention/promotion by the CCS and wish to appeal this decision to the Superintention."
-S SST.
-I do not agree with this recommendation
+(please circle one): was v was not otion by the CCS SST.
+I do onto the policy of the policy

-Please explain your disagreement and provide doc cumentation, as applicable:
+Please explain your disagreement and provide documentatio n, as applicable:

-I am aware that this appeal must be made within some recommendation to retain or promote my child an CEO.
-This appeal will go before the Superintende determination regarding retention or promotion. d should be submitted to the Superintendent &
+I am aware that this appeal must b recommendation to retain or prom CEO.
+This appeal will go before the determination regarding retention ote my child and should be Superintendent & CEO e submitted to the Superintendent &

 Parent/Guardian Name

 Parent/Guardian Signature Date